MYSTERIES FOR ENGLISH MAJORS

 ROAD KILL: An odd pair of mystery writers embark on an epic journey to convince America’s readers to buy their books.
 But the dark forces of commerce are allied against them.

 NO CATS, NO CHOCOLATE: Ken and Alan Russell take to the road once again, this time to to appear on Oprah Winfrey and advocate for serious literature while covertly launching a career as romance writers.

-READING BROTHER LAWRENCE: A book and a memory lead the way to the Kingdom of Heaven.
+READING BROTHER LAWRENCE: On the road to the Kingdom of Heaven.